Faculty and Staff Resources

 Please contact Jill Churchill for assistance.

-- For Maymester and summer programs – November 1 prior to program
+For New Maymester/Summer programs – August 15 prior to program

 Learn more about the challenges and rewards of leading a study abroad program from Purdue Faculty and Staff.